 While the lake was named in honour of Queen Victoria’s fourth daughter, its first name was Ho-Run-Num-Nay (the Lake of Lake of Little Fishes) – a name given to it by the Stoney Nakoda First Nations people.

 Winter in Banff typically lasts from November to May, and Lake Louise normally thaws out by June.
 Daily, fresh snow and some of the best dry powder in North America make Lake Louise Ski Resort a world-renowned snow-laden wonderland.
-You can plan your ski packages and accommodation options here.
+Here’s where you can plan your ski packages and accommodation options.

 Responsible Tourism in Banff and Lake Louise